codemacherUG/tile_maps/Documentation/Configuration/TypoScript/Index.rst

 Default: `EXT:tile_maps/Resources/Public/Icons/`

-Order in which the icons for the markers must be located.
+Directory path in which the marker icons must be located.

 defaultMarkerIcon
 ----------------